Create Effective Landing Pages Easily

 Here’s some examples of great landing pages (well I think they’re great) I created with Leadpages for training and courses…

-I drive traffic to these pages mainly with Facebook pages and ads.
+These examples are hosted by Leadpages.
+That’s right…you don’t actually need your own site to use LP and you can create multiple pages.
+I drive traffic to these pages mainly with traffic services such as KrisClicks and Rebrandable Traffic, as well as Facebook pages and ads.
 Once you have captured your lead visitors can be directed to a thank you page.
 Dedicated templates are available for this purpose.

 Using Leadpages with Facebook